-Source: The amounts shown for each fiscal year are derived from the County's audited financial statements.
+Source: The amounts shown for each fiscal year (other than 2009) are derived from the County's audited financial statements.
 Reference is made to such financial statements and related audit reports which are available upon request.

 Direct and Overlapping Debt and Mill Levies